On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Abstract

 \section{Abstract}

 We investigate nodal radial solutions to semilinear problems of type

 where $\Omega$ is a bounded radially symmetric domain of $\R^N$ ($N\ge 2$) and $f$ is a real function.
-We characterize both the Morse index and the degeneracy in terms of a singular one dimensional eigenvalue problem, and describe the symmetries of the eigenfunctions.
-Next we use this characterization to give a lower bound for the Morse index; in such a way we give an alternative proof of an already known estimate for the autonomous problem and we furnish a new estimate for H\'enon type problems with $f(|x|,u)=|x|^{\alpha} f(u)$.
-Concerning the real H\'enon problem, $f(|x|,u)=|x|^{\alpha} |u|^{p-1}u$, we prove radial nondegeneracy and show that the radial Morse index is equal to the number of nodal zones.
+We characterize both the Morse index and the degeneracy in terms of a singular one dimensional eigenvalue problem, which is studied in full detail.
+The presented approach also describes the symmetries of the eigenfunctions.
+This characterization enables to give a lower bound for the Morse index in a forthcoming work.